jafarimahdi/Problem_Solving/TypeScript/readme.md

     }

 ####  Union Types
-guide you on how to store a value of one or several types in a variable with the union type.
+-  The union type allows you to combine multiple types into one type.

+>
+    let result: number | string;
+    result = 10; // OK
+    result = 'Hi'; // also OK
+    result = false; // a boolean value, not OK

+    function add(a: number | string, b: number | string) {
+        if (typeof a === 'number' && typeof b === 'number') {
+         return a + b;
+        }
+        if (typeof a === 'string' && typeof b === 'string') {
+         return a.concat(b);
+        }
+     throw new Error('Parameters must be numbers or strings');
+    }
+####   Type Aliases
--   Type Aliases – show you how to define new names for types using type aliases.
+- aliases allow you to create a new name for an existing type

+#### String Literal Types
+- define a type that accepts only a specified string literal.
--   String Literal Types – learn how to define a type that accepts only a specified string literal.
+- The string literal types allow you to define a type that accepts only one specified string literal.

+>
+    The following defines a string literal type that accepts a literal string 'click':

+        let click: 'click';

+    The click is a string literal type that accepts only the string literal 'click'.
+If you assign the literal string click to the click, it will be valid:

+        click = 'click'; // valid

+    However, when you assign another string literal to the click, the TypeScript compiler will issue an error.
+For example:

+        click = 'dblclick'; // compiler error

+    Error:
+    Type '"dblclick"' is not assignable to type '"click"'.

+####  Type Inference
--   Type Inference – explain where and how TypeScript infers types of variables.
+- where and how TypeScript infers types of variables.

-### Control Flow Statements
+## Control Flow Statements

 -   if…else – learn how to execute code based on a condition.
 -   switch..case – show you how to use the switch statement to allow a number of possible execution paths.